leeglb/Build-for-Impact-Hackathon/README.md

 - efficiency of event planning, fragmented communication.

 IDEATE:
-- think of a concrete solution
+- think of a concrete solution.

 ASSESS:
 - determine your solution's desirability, practicality -> why should they consider?

 PITCH:
 - create an engaging slide deck and deliver a pitch.